ipwnponies/pytest-antilru/README.md

 Since this is a `pytest` plugin, you need to be using `pytest` to run your tests.

+## Compatibility

-This project is python 2.7 and python 3.5, 3.6, 3.7 compatible.
+This project is python 2.7 and python 3.5+ compatible.
+It is compatible with pytest 2+.
+While we aim to support a wide range of python and pytest combinations, pytest only supports the latest release: they do not patch older releases to work with newer python versions.
+See [tox.ini] for the full envlist of what is being tested.

+If you experience issues, please check for compatibility between your python and pytest target versions.
+Open an issue once these are verified.

 ## Installation